To graduate with a Bachelor's degree with a major in History students must take twelve distinct history courses organized as follows:

 - Students may apply only one first-year seminar—101, 102, or 103—toward the major requirements.
 Otherwise any 200- or 300-level course may be counted toward the major, including seminars numbered 392, 393, 394, 395, and 398.

 - Students may apply their 393 and 395 required seminars inside or outside their concentration as they see fit so long as they complete twelve distinct history courses.

-- No AP courses or Semester On-Line courses may be counted toward the history major.
+- No AP courses or online courses may be counted toward the history major.

 - Courses taken abroad may be counted toward the major requirements with approval from a faculty advisor.

 - The 393 seminar should be taken as soon as possible after declaration of a history major, and should normally precede the 395 seminar.